Gender inequality in India: Rape

+Dowry-related and honor killings

 Other sources of gender violence include those that are dowry-related and honor killings.
 NCRB report states 8,233 dowry deaths in the country in 2012.
 Honor killings are violence where the woman's behavior is linked to the honor of her whole family; in extreme cases, family members kill her.
 Honor killings are difficult to verify, and there is a dispute whether social activists are inflating numbers.
 In most cases, honor killings are linked to the woman marrying someone that the family strongly disapproves of.
 Some honor killings are the result of extrajudicial decisions made by traditional community elders such as "khap panchayats," unelected village assemblies that have no legal authority.
 Estimates place 900 deaths per year (or about 1 per million people).
 Honor killings are found in the Northern states of Punjab, Haryana, and Uttar Pradesh.

+Witch hunting

+More extreme forms of violence are seen within certain areas of rural India.
+Witch hunting has been a common issue among rural tribal women, especially within the state of Jharkhand.
+It refers to violence or killings that occur when a woman is suspected or accused of causing diseases, illnesses, insufficient crop yields, etc. The concept of witch hunting stems from the idea of spirits, which represent the good, and witches, which represent the bad, and is a central concept of tribal culture.
+Due to the lack of educational and healthcare infrastructure in rural areas, especially tribal villages in Jharkhand, residents will often rely on superstitious figures in the village.
+The misinformation results in family members and neighbors using female figures in their society as scapegoats for these issues.
+Due to the social and gendered nature of the crime, it is often difficult to file reports and investigate witchcraft-related crimes.

+A study found that states with higher levels of gender inequality, measured by female literacy rates, women labor participation, and gaps in education and health services, tend to have higher rates of gender-based crime.